zudello/zudello-knowledge-base/Knowledge Base/document-management/downloading-duplicating-splitting-and-merging-documents.md

 Use document merging to combine separate documents into one.
 For example, if a supplier has sent two pages of the same invoice as individual PDFs, they can be merged.

 > Merging should not be used to merge different documents that are related, like an invoice and evidence of the work provided.
-For this case, use [Related documents and attachments](Related%20documents%20and%20attachments.md).
+For this case, use [related-documents-and-attachments](related-documents-and-attachments.md).

 To merge documents: